Choosing Marketing Tools & Software

 - Zendesk: Zendesk is a cloud-based customer support software that helps marketing and sales teams communicate with customers across a range of channels, from social media to email to a website ticketing system.
 Zendesk can also help marketing companies assist their customers by providing and managing common FAQs.

-Marketing automation is on the rise, with 51% of companies currently using some form of this technology in their day-to-day processes.
-Automation tools streamlines a marketer’s job, making it possible to communicate more often and effectively.
+Marketing automation tools are on the rise, with 51% of companies currently using some form of this technology in their day-to-day processes.
+Automation tools streamline a marketer’s job, making it possible to communicate more often and effectively.

 - Active Campaign: Active Campaign creates automated communication functions for customers depending on their behavior on your website.
-It can create specific recipes for email follow-ups, abandoned cart reminders, and lead scoring — all depending on a customer’s journey through the site.
+It's a marketing automation tool that can create specific recipes for email follow-ups, abandoned cart reminders, and lead scoring — all depending on a customer’s journey through the site.

-- Marketo: Marketo helps marketers increase their understanding of their visitors and then assists them in designing automated campaigns that can help convert leads into customers.
+- Marketo: Marketo is a marketing automation tool that helps marketers increase their understanding of their visitors and then assists them in designing automated campaigns that can help convert leads into customers.
 Marketo is built on Google Cloud software and incorporates several Google features as well.

 Search engine optimization is an essential part of any marketing department’s remit.
 Ensuring the right keywords are targeted, content is optimized correctly, and ads are well-placed is a precise science.
 The right software can give marketing departments an edge over the competition, helping them rank higher and attract more organic visitors to their websites.